 Dr. Roger Parks and his staff are extremely professional and compassionate!
 Their personal attention was invaluable to me before, during, and after my surgery!
 Very grateful!View on Google

 I have been a patient of Dr. Roger Parkes since 2001 and have always been very satisfied with his work.
 He is extremely capable and a perfectionist.
 The office help are very friendly and efficient.
 I highly recommend this group.
 Thank you for my smile.View on Google

 Periodontal Disease Risk Factors

-- Diabetes - Like other conditions that compromise your immune system (AIDS, leukemia, high stress), patients with diabetes are at a higher risk of developing infections, including periodontal disease.
+Like other conditions that compromise your immune system (AIDS, leukemia, high stress), patients with diabetes are at a higher risk of developing infections, including periodontitis.

-- Hormonal changes - Changes in body hormones, such as those that occur during puberty, pregnancy, and menopause, can increase the risk of periodontal disease.
+Hormonal changes, such as those that occur during puberty, pregnancy, and menopause, can increase the risk of periodontal disease.